gravestench/dark-magic/pkg/services/spriteManager/README.md

 # Sprite Manager Service

-The purpose of this [servicemesh](https://github.com/gravestench/servicemesh) service is to use the DC6, DCC, DS1, and DT1 files to generate graphical sprites in PNG and GIF format.
+The purpose of this [Service Mesh](https://github.com/gravestench/servicemesh) service is to use the DC6, DCC, DS1, and DT1 files to generate graphical sprites in PNG and GIF format.

 ## Dependencies